 Symptoms occur daily.
 Usually in the morning I feel great – after a long night of flatulence – and my apparent pregnancy resolves every night.
 But as soon as I eat or drink the problems begin.

 Symptoms vary from comical gurgling noises in the neck, through to gastroesophageal reflux, chest and abdominal pain and marked abdominal bloating.
 Drinking anything carbonated (especially beer) is a decidedly unpleasant experience, and after most meals I feel a sensation of fullness that it seems others do not.

 “It’s not a thing”

 I first consulted my GP about the problem aged 21.
 “That’s not a thing I’ve heard of” I was told.
 I was instead diagnosed with reflux.
 PPIs made no discernible difference.
 I had a scope but it was normal.
-I commented about my inability to burp to the gastroenterologist but it wasn’t a symptoms that registered much interest or interpretation..
+I commented about my inability to burp to the gastroenterologist but it wasn’t a symptom that registered much interest or interpretation.

 I pondered if it was all in my head.
 I gave up drinking, and made several other lifestyle modifications with limited success.
 Life went on.
-But I become more and more convinced that my symptoms were really due to trapped air.
+But I became more and more convinced that my symptoms were really due to trapped air.